awesome-astra/sample-astra-fastapi-app/README.md

 using a global cache, as per best practices with the Cassandra driver.

-Likewise, to optimize performance, a global cache of prepared statement is used throughout the API.
+Likewise, to optimize performance, a global cache of prepared statement is used throughout the API (more precisely, there is one such cache per each FastAPI worker process).

 Finally, here FastAPI's dependency mechanisms are used to provide the database session to all endpoints that need it (the `Depends(...)` argument to the endpoint functions).
 Note that an async function `yield`ing the session is introduced to comply with the function (async generator) expected by `Depends`.

+### See also